mimolabs/mimolabs.github.io/_posts/2018-02-15-drive-customer-engagement.markdown

 ---
 # Using WiFi to Drive Engagement

 So you've got yourself some WiFi but what does it actually do for your business?
-We've compiled a few tips and tricks to help you get more out of your WiFi.
-Your WiFi should work for you, not just your customers.
+We've compiled a few tips and tricks to help you get more out of your WiFi. <b>Your WiFi should work for you, not just your customers</b>.

 <div class="blog-image">
   <img src='/images/posts/engagement-1.jpg'>